-A standardised CPUE analysis for EMA 7 was carried out using TCEPR tow by tow data from the midwater trawl jack mackerel target fishery up to 2013-14 in which blue mackerel form a significant and important bycatch (Ballara 2016).
+A standardised CPUE analysis for EMA 7 was carried out using TCEPR tow-by-tow data from the midwater trawl jack mackerel target fishery up to 2017-18 (Ballara 2016, Kienzle in press).
 The initial dataset comprised tows that targeted jack mackerel with blue mackerel caught as bycatch.
-Tows that targeted blue mackerel were not considered as they constituted a small amount of catch and effort (about 30 tows each year for the last 10 years by all vessels) and they were confined to a few areas in the fishery and were directed at large sub-surface schools of blue mackerel.
+Tows that targeted blue mackerel were not considered because they constituted a small amount of catch and effort (about 30 tows each year for the last 10 years by all vessels) and they were confined to a few areas in the fishery and were directed at large sub-surface schools of blue mackerel.
 Tows that targeted jack mackerel but did not report any blue mackerel catch were also excluded.
 The data used for the CPUE analyses consisted of catch and effort by core vessels that targeted jack mackerel; core vessels were those participating in the fishery for five or more years, and reporting at least 20 tows per vessel-year.
 Estimates of relative year effects were obtained using a forward stepwise multiple regression method, where the data were fitted using binomial-lognormal model structure.

-Separate standardisations were carried out to two subgroups of core vessels corresponding to an early and late period of the data series respectively.
-CPUE indices were developed for the early time series from 1989-90 to 1997-98 using catch and effort by 12 core vessels and the late time series from 1996-97 to 2013-14 using catch and effort by 7 core vessels (Table 5).
-The residual deviance explained was 33% for the early time series and 35% for the late time series.
-For both data series, the main terms selected by the models are statistical area, vessel, and month.
+Separate standardisations were carried out for two subgroups of core vessels corresponding to an early and late period of the data series, respectively.
+CPUE indices were developed for the early time series from 1989-90 to 1997-98 using catch and effort by 12 core vessels (Fu & Taylor 2011) and the later time series from 1996-97 to 2017-18 using catch and effort by 7 core vessels (Table 7, Kienzle in press).
+The residual deviance explained was 33% for the early time series and 22% for the late time series.
+For both data series, the main terms selected by the models were statistical area, vessel, and month.